-You have finally crowned your dream of traveling to Italy for an unforgettable vacation.
-You’re visiting art museums, drinking cappuccinos at cafès… and then you realize that your limited Italian vocabulary is not enough to cover all possible conversation topics.
+You have finally realized your dream of traveling to Italy for an unforgettable vacation.
+You visit art museums, drink cappuccinos at cafès… and then you realize that your limited Italian vocabulary is not enough to cover all possible topics of conversation.

-That’s where you have to fall back to using English.
+That’s where you have to fall back on using English.

-As you will see in this lesson, there’s actually more than one way of asking whether someone speaks English or not, depending on the situation.
+As you will see in this lesson, there’s actually more than one way to ask whether someone speaks English or not, depending on the situation.

 Don’t worry, non ti preoccupare, I’m here to help you!

-By the end of this lesson, you’ll know everything you need to ask do you speak English in Italian like a real pro.
-Let’s start!
+By the end of this lesson, you’ll know everything you need to know to ask do you speak English in Italian like a real pro.
+Let’s get started!
 Iniziamo!

 How to formally ask do you speak English in Italian

-If you are on vacation in Italy, you will more often than not engage in conversation with complete strangers and people you are not in very familiar terms with.
+When you are on vacation in Italy, you will often find yourself in conversation with complete strangers and people you are not on very familiar terms with.

-In such cases, you have to carefully choose how to ask do you speak English in Italian.
-Italians are very friendly people and can certainly chiudere un occhio, turn a blind eye to language bloopers (actually, we do love it when foreigners take time to learn our language!), but formality when formality is needed is always appreciated.
+In such cases, you will have to choose carefully how to ask do you speak English in Italian.
+Italians are very friendly people and can certainly chiudere un occhio, turn a blind eye to language bloopers (in fact, we do love it when foreigners take time to learn our language!), but formality, when formality is needed, is always appreciated.